hyphacoop/streamplace/js/docs/src/content/docs/lex-reference/default/place-stream-default-metadata.md

     "cc-by-nc-nd_4__0": {
       "type": "token",
       "description": "Attribution + non-commercial + no derivatives.
 Others may download and share your work with credit, but cannot change it or use it commercially."
-    },
-    "custom": {
-      "type": "token",
-      "description": "Custom license.
-Define your own terms for how others can use, adapt, or share your content."
     }
   }
 }